Powerlearnproject/se-day1-assignment-bbcnewsataklti/README.md

 Why is the Improved Prompt More Effective?
 To craft effective prompts, be clear, specific, and concise.
 Use keywords that guide the AI towards the kind of response you want.
-Adding context helps the AI understand your request better
+Adding context helps the AI understand your request better.